AnySpy/HotspotManager/README.md

 It only logs errors and when the hotspot is started by the script right now.

+## Future updates:
+I want to be able to distribute this as an exe and create/run the task from there.
+I don't think it'll be too hard, so hopefully that update is soon!

 ## For Credit:
 This is using **A LOT** of code found online.
 I can't find the exact snippets I used, so if I used yours and you would like to be credited here, please reach out to me!~